renovagy.com Listed by lockbit5 Ransomware Group

 Renovagy provides business services.
 Contact them directly for more information about their offering...

-On February 11, 2026, the ransomware group LockBit5 added renovagy.com to its public leak site, confirming that internal files had been exfiltrated from the business-services provider.
+On February 11, 2026, the ransomware group LockBit5 added renovagy.com to its public leak site, claiming that internal files had been exfiltrated from the business-services provider.
 Anyone whose personal information appears in those files — customers, employees, or contractors — now faces the possibility that their data is openly available to criminals.

 Public reporting on the LockBit5 leak site indicates that Renovagy suffered a ransomware attack in which attackers gained access to internal systems and removed sensitive files.
 The exact number of people affected remains unknown, and the precise data types have not been disclosed beyond the general description of internal files.
 The listing appeared on February 11, 2026, and follows the group’s standard pattern of publishing victim data when ransom demands are not met.
 Industry research from sources such as DoxxScan™ continuous monitoring shows that business-service providers are frequent targets because their networks often hold information on both corporate clients and private individuals.